dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-08-28-bottom-and-top-types/index.md

 Introduced in Typescrip 3.0, `unknown` is also a top type, but it is much less permissive regarding operations.
 With `unknown`, you can assign any variable value but can't perform operations on that variable without first asserting or narrowing the type.

-You can't access arbitrary properties on an unknown variable.
+- You cannot access arbitrary properties on an unknown variable.
-You can't call/construct an unknown variable.
+- You cannot call/construct an unknown variable.
-You can only use it on the right side of the assignment if the left side is unknown.
+- You can only use it on the right side of the assignment if the left side is unknown.

-`unknown` is a safer alternative to `any` when you want to describe a value that comes from a dynamic source (like user input or a third-party library), and ensure that you perform proper type checking before operating on it.
+`unknown` is a safer alternative to `any` when you want to describe a value from a dynamic source (like user input or a third-party library) and ensure that you perform proper type checking before operating on it.

 ```ts
 let mystery: unknown = "hello";